nickhempsey/vague.js/README.md

 - <code>blur</code> : blur the element selected.
 - <code>unblur</code> : unblur the element selected.
+- <code>toggleblur</code> : combines the two methods above with a toggle
-- <code>destroy</code> : fires the unblur event and removes the svg filter from the DOM (whether it is needed)
+- <code>destroy</code> : triggers the unblur event and removes the svg filter from the DOM (whether it is needed)

 ----------
 #KNOWN ISSUES